By law, there are certain circumstances when landlords cannot ask tenants to leave rented accommodation.

 Landlords giving a 'notice to quit'

-Landlords who aren't affected by the rules above must now use (Housing Act) form 6A if they wish to follow the 'section 21 notice to quit' procedure.
-Use of this prescribed form is a requirement for all Assured Shorthold Tenancies (AST) created on or after 1 October 2015.
+Landlords who aren't affected by the rules above must now use (Housing Act) form 6A, available on legislation.gov.uk, if they wish to follow the 'section 21 notice to quit' procedure.
+This is the prescribed form for all Assured Shorthold Tenancies (AST) created on or after 1 October 2015.

 Tenants receiving a 'notice to quit'